-Using the relevant #socialmedia platforms to publish your content can be a powerful way of reaching new customers and generating more traffic to your website, it is also free and relatively easy to use.
-Content can also be repurposed and used for direct marketing campaigns further down the customer funnel.
+Using the relevant social media platforms to publish your content can be a powerful way of reaching new customers and generating more traffic to your website.
+Social media is also a free form of content marketing and is relatively easy to use.

 What is a Content Marketing Plan?